g0sh06/Game-Of-Life/README.md

-# Game-Of-Live
+# Game-Of-Life
-Conway's Game of Live
+Conway's Game of Life